Projects per year

-In the real world, traumatic injuries are measured using the Abbreviated Injury Scale (AIS), which is a risk to life scale.
-Crash test dummies and current human computer models use stresses and strains to evaluate whether serious or fatal injuries are reached, unfortunately these metrics bear no direct relation to AIS.
-This paper proposes to overcome this deficiency and suggests a unique Organ Trauma Model (OTM) able to calculate the risk to life based on the severity on any organ injury, focussing on real-life pedestrian accidents.
-The OTM uses a power method, named Peak Virtual Power (PVP), and calculates the risk to life of brain white and grey matters as a function of impact direction and impact speed.
-The OTM model has been tested against four real-life pedestrian accidents and proven to be able to predict pedestrian head trauma severity.
-In some cases, the method did however under-estimate the head trauma by 1 AIS level, because of post-impact haemorrhage which cannot be captured with the employed Lagrangian Finite Element solver used.
-It is also shown that the location of the injury predictions using PVP coincide with the post mortem reports and are significantly different to the predictions made using maximum principal strain.
+In the real world, traumatic injuries are measured using the Abbreviated Injury Scale (AIS), however, such a scale cannot be computed to date or the injury precisely located by using human computer models.
+These models use stresses and strains to evaluate whether serious or fatal injuries are reached, which unfortunately bear no direct relation to AIS.
+This paper proposes to overcome this deficiency and suggests a unique Organ Trauma Model (OTM) able to calculate the risk to life of any organ injury, focussing in this case on real-life pedestrian head injuries.
+The OTM uses a power method, named Peak Virtual Power (PVP), and defines a brain white and gray matters trauma response as a function of impact direction and impact speed.
+The OTM was tested against four real-life pedestrian accidents and proved to predict the head trauma severity and location.
+In some cases, the method did however under-estimate the trauma by 1 AIS level because of post-impact haemorrhage which cannot be captured with Lagrangian Finite Element solvers.
+The OTM has the potential to create an important advance in vehicle safety by adding more information on the risk of head trauma.

 Bastien, C., Sturgess, C. N., Davies, H. & Wellings, R., 18 Sep 2019.